-Surgical procedures (continued) You pay Standard Option Value Plan Co-surgeons When the surgery requires two surgeons with different skills to perform the surgery, the Plan's allowance for each surgeon is 62.5% of what it would pay a single surgeon for the same procedure(s), unless the Network contract provides for a different amount.
-Network: 10% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Network: Nothing for services provided in the outpatient department of a hospital or an ambulatory surgical center (No deductible); 20% of the Plan's allowance for services provided during an inpatient hospitalization or in a physician's office (calendar year deductible applies) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Assistant surgeon Assistant surgical services when medically necessary to assist the primary surgeon.
+The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply.
+You pay Surgical procedures (continued) Standard Option Value Plan Co-surgeons When the surgery requires two surgeons with different skills to perform the surgery, the Plan's allowance for each surgeon is 62.5% of what it would pay a single surgeon for the same procedure(s), unless the Network contract provides for a different amount.
+Network: 10% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Network: 20% of the Plan's allowance Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Assistant surgeon Assistant surgical services when medically necessary to assist the primary surgeon.
 When a surgery requires an assistant surgeon, the Plan's allowance for the assistant surgeon is 16% of the allowance for the surgery, unless the Network contract provides for a different amount.
 Network: Nothing (calendar year deductible applies) Non-Network: Any difference between our allowance and the billed amount Network: Nothing (No deductible) Non-Network: Any difference between our allowance and the billed amount Not covered: Multiple or bilateral surgical procedures performed through the same incision that are "incidental" to the primary surgery.
 That is, the procedure would not add time or complexity to patient care.
 We do not pay extra for incidental procedures.
-Reversal of voluntary sterilization Services of a standby surgeon Routine treatment of conditions of the foot except for services rendered to established diabetics Cosmetic surgery (see definition, page 48) All charges All charges Radial keratotomy, laser and other refractive surgery Pain management services that have not been preauthorized.
+Reversal of voluntary sterilization Services of a standby surgeon Routine treatment of conditions of the foot except for services rendered to established diabetics Cosmetic surgery (see definition, page 48) Gender reassignment surgery Radial keratotomy, laser and other refractive surgery Pain management services that have not been preauthorized.
+All charges All charges

-Dogonstructivo surgory You pay Reconstructive surgery Standard Option Value Plan Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produces a major effect on the member's appearance, and the condition can reasonably be expected to be corrected by such surgery.
+Desenstmustive surgery You pay Reconstructive surgery Standard Option Value Plan Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produces a major effect on the member's appearance, and the condition can reasonably be expected to be corrected by such surgery.
 Surgery to correct a congenital anomaly (a condition that existed at or from birth and is a significant deviation from the common form or norm).
 Examples of congenital anomalies are: protruding ear deformities, cleft lip, cleft palate, birth marks, and webbed fingers and toes All stages of breast reconstruction surgery following a mastectomy, such as: Surgery to produce a symmetrical appearance of breasts Treatment of any physical complications, such as lymphedemas (see Orthopedic and prosthetic devices, Section 5(a) for coverage of breast prostheses and surgical bras and replacements.)
 Note: If you need a mastectomy, you may choose to have this procedure performed on an inpatient basis and remain in the hospital for up to 48 hours after your admission.
-Network: 10% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Network: Nothing for services provided in the outpatient department of a hospital or an ambulatory surgical center (No deductible); 20% of the Plan's allowance for services provided during an inpatient hospitalization or in a physician's office (calendar year deductible applies) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges All charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury or caused by illness Surgery related to sex transformations or sexual dysfunction Charges for photographs to document physical conditions
+Network: 10% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Network: 20% of the Plan's allowance Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges All charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury or caused by illness Surgery related to sex transformations or sexual dysfunction • Charges for photographs to document physical conditions